Free Shipping Over $3,000!

 • Start with the cabinet doors, spraying the same solution from step two and then wiping in smooth, even strokes.

-• Make sure you don't miss any spots by going in one direction: up and down or side to side.
+• Wipe in one direction to make sure you don't miss any spots: up and down or side to side.

-• Be sure to use glass cleaner if you have any windowed cabinets.
+• Switch to a glass cleaner if you have glass-front cabinets.

 Tip: Don't forget to wash the sides of the cabinets, even in tough spots such as next to the refrigerator or wall.
 The edges can accumulate a good amount of debris.